AlexeyProvorov/The-world-as-a-knitting-needle/Nexford research/Program overview step by step.md

 (+) No examinators, so I feel good about doing the task and using AI throughout my own way

 (-) The main task limited by "local health" topic.
 I would like to do different research, related with my own aims or values now

+## Module 2:

+(+) Links to other websites or information is super crucial and I really like it.
+I feel, that I have a possibility to embrace the entire internet.
+Like someone has already chosen the best information for me.